Fion-y/IP-Project/README.md

 ## Design Process

  This website's colour palette leans towards pastels and cool colours.
 Upon doing research, we found that blue was a colour that stimulates productivity.
 On top of that, pastel colours are more pleasing and easier on the eyes.
+We decided to use the radial gradient design as it is usually used in graphics that promotes meditation and calmness.
 We decided on rounded edges as it was not harsh on users.
 We kept our user's age range in mind and strived towards a minimalistic looking website, without too much graphics but at the same time, attracting students to use it often.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+At the start of the project, we wanted to implement the design of kindergarten assets like crayons and very straightforward visuals but then we realise it doesnt align with our ideas.

 ### User Stories
 - As a user type, I want to perform an action, so that I can achieve a goal.
 - As a student, I want to use a platform that will motivate me, so that I can get more work done.